-- The layout is the same for the Abstract/Between initialization and finalization, except that the abstraction relation is different, and the Abstract finalization is simply the identity. - A Between initial state must contain all readExceptionLog, startFrom and startTo messages in its ether (recall that messages in the ether are not necessarily read by the purses), and - Any concrete state can be initial if its correspond to a Between initial state having lost messages from its ether.
+- An initial state is a special state with eventually further constraints.
+The refinements demand the initial states to match between models through the corresponding abstraction relations. - Any abstract state can be initial - A Between initial state must contain all readExceptionLog, startFrom and startTo messages in its ether (recall that messages in the ether are not necessarily read by the purses), and - Any concrete state can be initial if its correspond to a Between initial state having lost messages from its ether.
 Thus a concrete initial state has to meet the constraints of a Between state except those relevant to the ether. - A final state is any state that is retrieved to an object, called global world, which has the same structure as an Abstract state.
 The retrieval is the identity for an Abstract final state, and for a Between or Concrete final state it is similar to the Abstract/Between abstraction relation with the constraint that any ambiguous (that is, in fact : unended) transaction is considered lost.
 The refinements demand that the final states be retrieved to the same global world.